 top of page

-Lauded by The Miami Herald for a “a voice of seductive beauty” and The Boston Globe as an “unfailingly versatile” performer, baritone David McFerrin has won critical acclaim in opera, concert, recital, small ensemble and Pops repertoire.
+Lauded by The Miami Herald for “a voice of seductive beauty” and The Boston Globe as an “unfailingly versatile” performer, baritone David McFerrin has won critical acclaim in opera, concert, recital, small ensemble, and crossover repertoire.
 He is a mainstay of the Boston classical vocal scene and has performed on many other leading stages in the US and Europe.

-A former Emerging Artist with Boston Lyric Opera, David has sung over 15 roles with the company, including Pallante in Handel’s Agrippina, Junius in Britten’s Rape of Lucretia, and The Officer in Glass’ two-character drama In the Penal Colony — a portrayal the Wall Street Journal hailed as “disturbingly eloquent.”
+A former Emerging Artist with Boston Lyric Opera, David has performed over 15 roles with the company, including Pallante in Handel’s Agrippina, Junius in Britten’s Rape of Lucretia, and The Officer in Glass’ two-character drama In the Penal Colony — a portrayal The Wall Street Journal hailed as “disturbingly eloquent.”
 David’s other opera credits include Florida Grand Opera, Santa Fe Opera, Seattle Opera, Boston Early Music Festival, Odyssey Opera, and the Rossini Festival in Wildbad, Germany.
-Last season he covered the role of the Count in Mozart’s Le Nozze di Figaro with conductor Raphael Pichon and the Handel and Haydn Society.
-Additional roles include Aeneas in Purcell’s Dido and Aeneas, Guglielmo in Mozart’s Così fan tutte, Taddeo in Rossini’s L’Italiana in Algeri, and the title role in Britten’s Noye’s Fludde.
+He recently covered the role of the Count in Mozart’s Le Nozze di Figaro with conductor Raphael Pichon and the Handel and Haydn Society.
+Additional roles include Aeneas in Purcell’s Dido and Aeneas, Achilla in Handel’s Giulio Cesare, Guglielmo in Mozart’s Così fan tutte, and Taddeo in Rossini’s L’Italiana in Algeri.

-An avid recitalist and chamber musician, David has performed at the Caramoor Festival, the Steans Institute at the Ravinia Festival, New York Festival of Song, Five Boroughs Music Festival, and SongFest.
-He has also spent four summer residencies at the Marlboro Music Festival in Vermont.
+An avid recitalist and chamber musician, David has performed at the Caramoor Festival, the Steans Institute at the Ravinia Festival, New York Festival of Song, Five Boroughs Music Festival, and SongFest; he has also completed four summer residencies at the Marlboro Music Festival in Vermont.
 Recently David gave debut performances of Mahler’s Songs of a Wayfarer at Harvard University.
-He is an artist member of Music For Food, a volunteer, musician-led chamber music initiative started in Boston to fight hunger in the community.
+He is also an artist member of Music For Food, a volunteer, musician-led chamber music initiative started in Boston to fight hunger in the community.

-Like all musicians, David had many engagements cancelled or postponed due to the COVID-19 pandemic, including performances of Achilla in Giulio Cesare and Peter in Hansel and Gretel with Boston Lyric Opera.
-During this period, he was able to record virtual performances with a number of Boston-area ensembles, including Blue Heron, the Boston Pops, the Handel and Haydn Society, and the role of Lucifero in Emmanuel Music’s filmed production of Handel’s La Resurrezione
+Like all musicians, David had many engagements cancelled or postponed due to the COVID-19 pandemic.
+During this period, he was able to record virtual performances with several Boston-area ensembles, including Blue Heron, the Boston Pops, the Handel and Haydn Society, and the role of Lucifero in Emmanuel Music’s filmed production of Handel’s La Resurrezione

 David’s childhood in western Massachusetts was full of music: his choral director mother took him to her rehearsals in a bassinet.
-He started violin lessons at age five, joined a children’s choir, and spent his teenage years fitting orchestra, musical theatre and a cappella group rehearsals around ultimate frisbee practices and outing club treks.
-A Phi Beta Kappa graduate of Carleton College in music and political economy, he earned graduate degrees at the Cincinnati College-Conservatory of Music and the Juilliard School.
-His awards include 2nd place in the Metropolitan Opera National Council New England Region, runner-up in the Oratorio Society of New York's Lyndon Woodside Competition (the premier solo concert competition in the US), and a Richard F. Gold Career Grant from the Shoshana Foundation, given annually to promising young American singers.
-David now lives in Natick, Massachusetts with his wife Erin (an architectural historian and preservation planner), their five-year-old daughter Fiona, and black lab Holly.
+He started violin lessons at age five, joined a children’s choir, and spent his teenage years fitting orchestra, musical theatre and a capella group rehearsals around ultimate frisbee practices and outing club treks.
+A Phi Beta Kappa graduate of Carleton College in music and political economy, David earned graduate degrees from the Cincinnati College-Conservatory of Music and the Juilliard School.
+His performance awards include runner-up in the Oratorio Society of New York's Lyndon Woodside Competition (the premier solo concert competition in the US), 2nd place in the Metropolitan Opera National Council New England Region, and a Richard F. Gold Career Grant from the Shoshana Foundation, given annually to promising young American singers.
+David now lives in Natick, Massachusetts with his wife Erin (an architectural historian and preservation planner), their six-year-old daughter Fiona, and black lab Holly.

 bottom of page